ZuxinChen/CSC311_DB_UI_semesterlongproject/README.md

+# !!!!!!Warning, I can't upload to github, pushed fail, please use the packaged file

 ## Overview

 This program is a student register system that supports keyboard shortcuts, row editing, image uploading,and function customization based on user permissions.